Cloth Interactive Transformer for Virtual Try-On: Related Work

-Compared to 3D-based methods, 2D image-based methods are more applicable to online shopping scenarios.
-Jetchev and Bergmann \cite{jetchev2017conditional} propose a conditional analogy GAN to swap fashion articles with only 2D images.
-However, they did not consider pose variations and also require the paired images of in-shop clothes and the wearer during inference, limiting the applicability in practical scenarios.
-VITON~\cite{han2018viton} tackles this problem by a coarse-to-fine architecture, which firstly computes a shape context~\cite{belongie2002shape} thin-plate spline (TPS) transformation~\cite{bookstein1989principal} for warping an in-shop cloth on the target person and then blends the warped clothing to a given person.
-What is more, CP-VTON~\cite{wang2018toward} and CP-VTON+~\cite{minar2020cp} adopt similar two-stage frameworks as VITON but make the original TPS transformation learnable based on~\cite{rocco2017convolutional} via a convolutional geometric matcher.
-While the generated try-on results seem more natural, there are still serious artifacts when there are heavy occlusions, rich texture, or large transformations.
-Recently, ACGPN~\cite{yang2020towards} was proposed to tackle this issues.
-Compared to CP-VTON, ACGPN adds an additional semantic generation module to generate a semantic alignment of spatial layout.
-Though the performance is improved, it is still similar to the one of the previous methods~\cite{han2018viton,wang2018toward,minar2020cp}.
-The problem is that they do not consider the latent global long-range interactive correlation between the person representation and the in-shop clothing.
+Compared to 3D-based methods, 2D generative adversarial networks (GANs) based methods are more applicable to online shopping scenarios.
+Jetchev and Bergmann \cite{jetchev2017conditional} proposed a conditional GAN to swap fashion articles with only 2D images.
+Another interesting GAN-based method SWAPGAN~\cite{liu2019swapgan} solved the VITON task in an end-to-end manner, but it utilizes 3 generators, and the balance among all generators is hard to control.
+Gu \emph{et al.}~\cite{gu2020toward} proposed a GAN-based image transformation strategy that can automatically learn the mapping from a combination of pose and text to a target fashion image.
+However, this method didn't consider pose variations, it also required the availability of the paired images of both the in-shop clothes and the wearer during inference.
+Hence their applicability in practical scenarios is limited.
+Unlike the previous 3D-based or GAN-based methods, VITON~\cite{han2018viton} tackled this problem with a coarse-to-fine architecture, which first computed a shape context~\cite{belongie2002shape} thin-plate spline (TPS) transformation~\cite{bookstein1989principal} for warping an in-shop clothing item on the target person and then blended the warped clothing item onto a given person.
+Note that the TPS transformation is a commonly used method of transforming a source image into a target image.
+It works by using a predefined set of constraints that define how the source image should be warped and transformed into the target image.
+The constraints are based on a set of surface points on the source image and their corresponding points on the target image.
+The warping algorithm then uses these points to calculate a set of transformations that will transform the source image into the target image.
+The transformations include scaling, rotation, translation, and shearing.
+The result is a warped version of the source image which accurately reflects the target image.
+This warping method used in the VTON task is to make the in-shop clothing item well warped toward the body shape of a given person.
+However, VITON~\cite{han2018viton} utilized hand-craft shape-context features for conducting the TPS transformation, which is not only time-consuming but also not robust when facing new samples.
+As an improvement, CP-VTON~\cite{wang2018toward} and CP-VTON+~\cite{minar2020cp} adopted the learnable TPS transformation method proposed by~\cite{rocco2017convolutional} via a convolutional geometric matcher.
+Although the correlation between the person and the in-shape clothing features was established by such a differentiable TPS transformation, and the generated try-on results are better, there are still obvious artifacts when facing heavy occlusions, rich texture, or large transformations.
+ACGPN~\cite{yang2020towards} was proposed to tackle these issues.
+Compared to CP-VTON, ACGPN used a semantic generation module to generate a semantic alignment of spatial layout.
+It also introduced the second-order difference constraint based on TPS.
+Though the performance is improved, the problem is still similar to previous methods~\cite{han2018viton,wang2018toward,minar2020cp} because they didn't consider the global long-range interactive correlations between the person representation and the in-shop clothing item.
+Recently, Chopra~\emph{et al.}~\cite{chopra2021zflow} proposed to solve the VTON task with a gated appearance flow.
+Though better results are achieved, the need of modeling the 3D geometric priors makes the overall procedure more complex.